Fake Plastic Fish's 2009 Plastic Resolution

 1.I make my own soy milk now thus taking about 52 cartons out of the land fill each year.

 5.Select products not packaged in plastic if there is a choice.
-I want to support manufacturers who think about their carbon footprint.

 Thank you Beth for helping us all to become more plastic aware!